 The Tampa Bay Devils Rays had been in a deep rut for many years, so when New Yorker, Stuart Sternberg purchased the franchise, he immediately went to work with Matt Silverman to make changes throughout the organization.
 One of those changes would be to reinterpret the name "Ray" that was associated with the sting ray-like fish to the more ethereal image of a “ray of Florida sunshine.”

-Exerp from Jonah Keri’s book “The Extra 2%.” chronicling the Rays' Revolution.
+We were fortunate enough to have our work cited in Jonah Keri’s book “The Extra 2%,” chronicling the Rays' Revolution.

 "Back at the drawing board, the team leaned on Frederick & Froberg (Fanbrandz), hoping to find a workable idea in a short time frame ... to shift from fish to feeling, the team turned to Principal Bill Frederick ... just as the Anaheim Ducks had called on Frederick to chase away the ghost of Emilio Estevez, the Rays asked him to help them rid themselves of the Devils for good."